Laurie Baker: Death and legacy

 The Hamlet at Nalanchira in Thiruvananthapuram, which was home to Baker and his wife since 1970.
 The house, which resides on a hill top, was constructed by Baker.

 Laurie Baker died at 7:30 am on 1 April 2007, aged 90, survived by wife Elizabeth, son Tilak, daughters Vidya and Heidi and his grandchildren Vineet, Lisa and Tejal.
 Until the end he continued to work in and around his home in Trivandrum, though health concerns had kept his famous on-site physical presence to a minimum.
 His designing and writing were done mostly at his home.
 His approach to architecture steadily gained appreciation as architectural sentiment creaks towards place-making over modernising or stylising.
 As a result of this more widespread acceptance, however, the "Baker Style" home is gaining popularity, much to Baker's own chagrin, since he felt that the 'style' being commoditised is merely the inevitable manifestation of the cultural and economic imperatives of the region in which he worked, not a solution that could be applied whole-cloth to any outside situation.
 Laurie Baker's architecture focused on retaining a site's natural character, and economically minded indigenous construction, and the seamless integration of local culture that has been very inspirational.

 Many architects studied and were inspired by the work of Laurie Baker.
 The workers and students called him "daddy".
 Laurie Baker's writings were published and are available through COSTFORD (the Center Of Science and Technology For Rural Development), the voluntary organisation where he was Master Architect and carried out many of his later projects.

+He is mentioned fondly in the 2025 memoir of Arundhati Roy, Mother Mary Comes to Me.